mkaz/hastie/example/pages/templates/templates.md

 page.content  | HTML content for page
 page.category | Category for page
 page.url      | Permalink for page
-pages         | List of all pages site          | site data object
+pages         | List of all pages in same category site          | site data object